Blew: EP

-The Blew EP was released only in the UK and was difficult to obtain elsewhere.
-Only 3,000 copies of the maxi-single were pressed on 12" vinyl and CD.
+Released exclusively in the UK, the EP was difficult to obtain elsewhere, with only 3,000 copies of the maxi-single pressed on 12-inch vinyl and CD.
 Both vinyl and CD counterfeit copies exist, with the vinyl copies varying in color.
-The official 12" vinyl was pressed only on black vinyl.
+The official 12-inch vinyl was pressed only on black vinyl.
 The cover art was photographed by Cobain's then-girlfriend Tracy Marander at a May 26, 1989 concert at the Green River Community College in Auburn, Washington.
-The back cover photo was also by Marander.
+Marander shot the back cover photo as well.

 "Stain" was re-released by DGC Records in December 1992, on the band's rarities compilation, Incesticide.
 The Blew version of "Been a Son", hailed by Kurt St. Thomas as the "definitive take" due to its trashy sound and pronounced bass solo, remained a rarity until it was re-released in October 2002 on the band's first best-of compilation, Nirvana.

+Critical reception

+In 2009, Krist Novoselic of Seattle Weekly said that "Blew" was perhaps his favorite song on Bleach "because it has a groove, and again, it's the sole survivor of the Doom Pop experiment."
+Stephen Thomas Erlewine of AllMusic praised the song's "dense churn" as an early example of Cobain's "considerable songcraft."

+In 2015, Richard Bienstock of Rolling Stone listed "Blew" at number 22 on their ranking of 102 Nirvana songs.
+In 2023, the A.V.
+Club ranked it at number 29 in their list of Nirvana's "30 greatest songs.